buggerjs/bugger-v8-client/PROTOCOL.md

 ### Event Message

 Sent by v8 to the debug client.
-The message looks similar to response messages in that they also contain `body` and `refs`.
+These messages look similar to response messages in that they also contain `body` and `refs`.
 Additionally: